 While Hong Kong is rightly famed for being home to some of the world's most palatial hotels, visitors looking to save a few dollars will also find a fabulous selection of budget accommodation.
 The best Hong Kong hostels can rival some of the world's finest, especially the luxurious Salisbury YMCA.
 Below are five of the best Hong Kong hostels, although buildings such as Chungking Mansions, Mirador Mansions are literally heaving with hostels and guesthouses.
-The five below focus on dormitory style hostel options, if you prefer an equally cheap guest house with a private room, check out these top Hong Kong guesthouses.
+The five below focus on dormitory style hostel options, if you prefer an equally cheap guest house with a private room, there are also many Hong Kong guesthouses to choose from.

 Every bit as stellar as the name suggests, including rooms which feature direct phones, big screen TVs, and even free WiFi.
 Rooms, while small, are a cut above the white-walled Hong Kong average, with some small splashes of Ikea design thrown in.
 The location on Nathan Road is in the heart of downtown.